benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 Goodhart's Law when designing my metrics.
 And so I started *intentionally avoiding search* in order to make the numbers look good.
 This naturally led to me spending less time online. *That* naturally led to me using computers less.
-What had started as a strategy for self-defense against a collapsing web devolved into pointless metrics-chasing.
+My experiment, which had started as a strategy for self-defense against a collapsing web, had devolved into austerity and pointless metrics-chasing.
 My project seemed to have gone off the rails.

 But then, a funny thing happened.
 I noticed that I was becoming happier.